-Market monitoring is becoming increasingly sophisticated, as the relevant developments in the European electricity and gas markets are followed more closely.
-Since 2017, the Market Monitoring Report is produced in different volumes, published at different times (as soon as they are ready), thus making its structure more flexible and moving the publication of the monitoring results closer to the time of the monitored developments.
+monitoring results closer to the time of the monitored developments.
 The market monitoring report is enriched with additional indicators to measure the effectiveness of the various Gas and Electricity Network Codes and Guidelines, e.g. with GTM indicators, some of which based on sanitised REMIT data, or with indicators related to the performance of electricity TSOs in ithe area of cross-zonal capacity calculation.
 Moreover, specific monitoring involving an intensive and complex data collection process is performed to assess the margin available for electricity cross-zonal trade in light of the minimum (70%) capacity target required by the CEP and the derogations granted to TSOs to deviate from the 70%.
-Finally, follwing the adoption proportional allocation of staff in horizontal activities classified as 'operational' according to the methodology for Agencies job screening ('benchmarking'), in accordance with article 29(3) of the Framework Financial Regulation.
-The new requests for 2022 are counted as 0.5 FTE, on the presumption that staff will be recruited progressively throughout the year.

-14 The FTE allocation includes staff working on the deliverables under this activity, as well as a of the "Clean Energy for all Europeans" legislation, the market monitoring report includes the monitoring of state interventions preventing prices from reflecting actual scarcity, as well as the monitoring of the performance of Member States in the area of electricity security of supply.
+Finally, follwing the adoption of the "Clean Energy for all Europeans" legislation, the market monitoring report includes the monitoring of state interventions preventing prices from reflecting actual scarcity, as well as the monitoring of the performance of Member States in the area of electricity security of supply.